-Cardiovascular disease (CVD) is the leading cause of death in Australia, with 45,600 deaths attributed to CVD in Australia in 2011.
+Cardiovascular disease (CVD) is a major cause of death in Australia, with 43,603 deaths attributed to CVD in Australia in 2013.
 Cardiovascular disease kills one Australian every 12 minutes.

 Cardiovascular disease is one of Australia's largest health problems.
 Despite improvements over the last few decades, it remains one of the biggest burdens on our economy.